-Liposuction (specially tummy tuck) is the most popular form of plastic surgery undergone by people worldwide to lose weight.
+Liposuction (especially tummy tuck) is the most popular form of plastic surgery undergone by people worldwide to lose weight.
 Liposuction is a surgical procedure that removes fat from the body using suction.
-During liposuction, small, thin, blunt-tipped tubes are inserted through micro cuts in the skin.
+During liposuction, small, thin, blunt-tipped tubes are inserted through micro-cuts in the skin.

 Fat in the body is then suctioned out through these tubes from the target areas of the deposits.

-Usually people turn up to liposuction when exercise fails to help reduce the body fat in other terms, it is a quick fix for losing weight. removes fat from areas of the body that haven’t responded to diet and exercise, such as Abdomen, Arms, Buttocks, Calves and ankles, Chest and back, Hips and thighs and Neck, tummy tucks being the most popular.
+Usually, people turn up to liposuction when exercise fails to help reduce body fat; in other terms, it is a quick fix for losing weight.
+Removes fat from areas of the body that haven’t responded to diet and exercise, such as Abdomen, Arms, Buttocks, Calves and ankles, Chest and Back, Hips and thighs and Neck, tummy tucks were the most popular.

 Types of Liposuction

-Tumescent liposuction: A local anaesthetic is used to numb the area of your body where the tube will be inserted.
-This type of liposuction does not require general anaesthesia.
+Tumescent liposuction: A local anesthetic is used to numb the area of your body where the tube will be inserted.
+This type of liposuction does not require general anesthesia.

 Ultrasound-assisted liposuction: The use of ultrasound to liquefy the fat, which makes it easier to remove.
-Helps in removing fat from the upper abdomen, sides, and back.
+It helps in removing fat from the upper abdomen, sides, and back.